 Time for Ministers to turn words into action on digital inclusion

 The pandemic has seen conversations about digital inclusion grow ever louder, especially in government.
-But our CEO Helen Milner says this talk must now start to create real change.
+But our Group CEO Helen Milner says this talk must now start to create real change.

 As we enjoy some longer, lighter, warmer days, the dark wet and cold of a locked-down Winter may now seem a distant memory.
 But 3rd December 2020 is still a day that burns bright for me and for Good Things Foundation’s ambition for a world where everyone benefits from digital.